-Select Enabled to log system boot events.
+This option toggles the System Boot Event logging to enabled or disabled.
 The options are Disabled and Enabled.

-MECI (Multiple Event Count Increment)
+MECI

-Enter the increment value for the multiple event counter.
+The Multiple Event Count Increment (MECI) counter counts the number of occurrences a duplicate event must happen before the MECI counter is incremented.
 Enter a number between 1 to 255.
 The default setting is 1.

-METW (Multiple Event Count Time Window)
+METW

-This item allows the user to decide how long (in minutes) should the multiple event counter wait before generating a new event log.
+The Multiple Event Time Window (METW) defines number of minutes must pass between duplicate log events before MECI is incremented.
 Enter a number between 0 to 99.
 The default setting is 60.

-View SMBIOS Event Log
+View Smbios Event Log